fingerskier/manthra/README.md

-I finally figured out what's wrong with my brain: there's nothing right on the left side, and morning left on the right side.
+I finally figured out what's wrong with my brain: there's nothing right on the left side, and nothing left on the right side.
   A.Currier